Dubai Investments Park

-Dubai Investments Park (DIP) is an integrated commercial, industrial, and residential development in Dubai, United Arab Emirates.
-The park is divided into two main sections: Dubai Investment Park 1 (to the west) and Dubai Investment Park 2 (to the east).
-The area includes several residential communities, including the Green Community Village and Green Community East in DIP 1 to the north, and Dunes Village in DIP 2 to the northeast.
-DIP was established in 1997 and has since developed into one of Dubai's most significant business and industrial hubs.
+Dubai Investments Park (DIP), including Dubai Investment Park 1 (to the west) and Dubai Investment Park 2 (to the east), is a business park area in Dubai, United Arab Emirates, including commercial, and industrial, and residential development.
+The Green Community Village and Green Community East in DIP 1 are to the north and Dunes Village in DIP 2 is to the northeast.
+DIP was established in 1995.